 Whilst the council continued to carry out a number of visits to the flat, took witness statements from other residents who had been affected by the behaviour of the tenant and his ‘friends’ and I continued to liaise with my ward MP, all the council could do in the end was to issue an invitation to the tenant and his ‘friends’ to sign up to an Acceptable Behaviour Contract!
 Why on earth they would they do that as a stand-alone measure when it is was offence to allow the property to be used under a Prohibition Order beat me!

-LANDLORD DECLARED BANKRUPT & TENANT EVICTED!
+LANDLORD DECLARED BANKRUPT

 Just when we were despairing of getting the problems sorted, to our intense relief the landlord was declared bankrupt.
 I spoke to his lender and provided the full picture in terms of the Prohibition Order and asked what should happen next.
 I was advised that the normal procedure would be for the flat to be repossessed, the tenant evicted (so the council would have to re-house him) and the property likely sold at auction (and at a considerable loss).
 The only advice they could give me was to keep an eye on the front door to see if any repossession notices had been posted on it!

 It was our company solicitor who provided us with the name and contact details of the trustee in bankruptcy who was dealing with the landlords’ estate so I contacted him to see if he could tell me anything.
-At his request I provided him with details of the lender, a brief overview of the situation and a copy of the prohibition order.
+At his request I provided him with details of a) the lender, b) a brief overview of the situation and c) a copy of the prohibition order.
 He also wrote to the new solicitor at the council to try and get more information regarding the questions I had previously raised regarding the Prohibition Order as I continued to be ignored.
 He also stated that because he didn’t need to sell all of the properties in the portfolio to pay the landlords debts, this particular flat would not be included due to its inherent problems.

 However, if we were to send details of monies owed up to the date of the bankruptcy then there would be money available to pay us for service charge and ground rent arrears accrued to that point.